 Gallup points out that workers are eager for learning and development.
 Some 48% of workers said they would switch jobs for better training opportunities – while only 47% feel they have the skills to excel in their current positions.

 In short, there is a large, unmet desire for training and development.
-At the same time, new AI technologies will require more training and development.
+At the same time, new AI technologies will require more training and development, with an AI strategy.

 To make the most of the situation, leaders and organizations should prioritize upskilling, the process of updating job skills to meet new requirements, and reskilling, the process of moving employees from outdated positions into needed ones.